-- Acquisition, access, use and preservation of official records and archives - RIM Committees and other key supporting structures and mechanisms in MDAs - Creation, capture and registration of records
+- Acquisition, access, use and preservation of official records and archives

+- RIM Committees and other key supporting structures and mechanisms in MDAs

+- Creation, capture and registration of records

 - Storage and maintenance

 - Security, use and tracking of records

 - Records disposition

 - Email management

 - Information sharing

-- ICT for RIM.
+- Information Communications Technology (ICT) for RIM.

-Key issues identified in the RIM systems include inadequate capacity of the Government Records Centre to receive records from MDAs; under-resourced MDA RIM functions; disparate records classification within and across MDAs; varying composition and functionality of RIM Committees in MDAs; absence of RIM policies in most MDAs; breakdown in registry procedures; weak security systems and controls; non-existence of records retention and disposal schedules; subjective records appraisal practices in those MDAs that have retention schedules; lack of clarity in how documents in Ministers' offices should be treated; lack of procedures for the management of e-mails; limited information sharing within and across MDAs; varied ICT RIM capabilities amongst MDAs; silo implementation of RIM ICT systems; lack of records management functionality in ICT systems; absence of RIM ICT policies and standards; inadequate internal information security; and, absence of the RIM ICT Architect function in MDAs.
+Key issues identified in the RIM systems include inadequate capacity of the Government Records Centre to receive records from MDAs; under-resourced MDA RIM functions; disparate records classification within and across MDAs; varying composition and functionality of RIM Committees in MDAs; and the absence of RIM policies in most MDAs.
+Other noted issues include the breakdown in registry procedures; weak security systems and controls; non-existence of records retention and disposal schedules; subjective records appraisal practices in those MDAs that have retention schedules; lack of clarity in how documents in Ministers' offices should be treated; lack of procedures for the management of e-mails; limited information sharing within and across MDAs; varied ICT RIM capabilities amongst MDAs; silo implementation of RIM ICT systems; lack of records management functionality in ICT systems; absence of RIM ICT policies and standards; inadequate internal information security; and absence of the RIM ICT Architect function in MDAs.

-The Policy proposes several interventions to address the challenges facing RIM systems including building the capacity of JARD/National Archives and providing resources for the RIM function in MDAs; re-doubling efforts to acquire both public and private archives including audio visual archives; standardising the composition and functioning of MDA RIM Committees; implementing procedures for the capture and registration of paper and electronic records; introducing Government-wide function based classification of records; aligning the retention and disposal of records to the classification schemes; introducing appropriate systems to regulate access to official records; controlling the disposition of official records while making it mandatory for MDAs to dispose of records within six months of the designated disposal date; adopting the CAPSTONE approach for the retention of e-mail records of senior officials; encouraging information sharing within and across MDAs; encouraging standardisation of RIM ICT systems; mandating JARD/National Archives to develop guidelines for records management functionality in ICT systems; and, providing for the involvement of JARD/National Archives in the acquisition and development of ICT systems.
+The Policy proposes several interventions to address the challenges facing RIM systems including building the capacity of JARD/National Archives and providing resources for the RIM function in MDAs; re-doubling efforts to acquire both public and private archives including audio visual archives; as well as standardising the composition and functioning of MDA RIM Committees.
+Further, the Policy prospoes implementing procedures for the capture and registration of paper and electronic records; introducing Government-wide function based classification of records; aligning the retention and disposal of records to the classification schemes; introducing appropriate systems to regulate access to official records; and controlling the disposition of official records and making it mandatory for MDAs to dispose of records within six months of the designated disposal date.
+Adopting the CAPSTONE approach for the retention of e-mail records of senior officials; encouraging information sharing within and across MDAs; encouraging standardisation of RIM ICT systems; mandating JARD/National Archives to develop guidelines for records management functionality in ICT systems; and, providing for the involvement of JARD/National Archives in the acquisition and development of ICT systems are other strategies to be employed.